RahulBhalley/deep-learning-with-swift-for-tensorflow-book/README.md

 ### Running in Xcode

-Select the executable target (for instance, `AlgorithmicDifferentiation`) from the scheme drop-down menu and then click the play/run button.
-The result should be presented in console.
+Select the executable target (for instance, `AlgorithmicDifferentiation`) from the scheme drop-down menu and then click the Run button.
+And result should be presented in the console.

 ### Running in Terminal